This post may include affiliate links; for details, see our disclosure policy.

 You can if you’d like!
 You can thread your shrimp onto skewers before you grill it, which in theory makes it easier to turn.
-But Alex and I also find that it tends to spin on skewers, making it harder to manage on the grill.
-It also takes some time to thread it onto skewers, and wooden skewers need to be soaked first so they don’t burn.
+We find that shrimp tends to spin on metal skewers, making it harder to manage on the grill.
+It also takes some time to thread it onto skewers, if you’re using wooden skewers they need to be soaked first so they don’t burn.

 How long to grill shrimp